alexpolt/alexpolt.github.io/src/values.md

   reference) and this requirement recursively holds for all data members.
 It has a direct relation to functional style of programming (add to that immutability).

+> The greatest benefit of value semantics is avoding dynamic memory allocation.

-  Even if you use pointers in your data, you still can maintain value semantics for them.
+  By the way, even if you use pointers in your data, you still can maintain value semantics for them.
 Here is a wrapper over a pointer that provides value-like behavior:

     template<class T0> struct value_wrapper {